 Planning to play sports?
 Western Nevada College has many options for athletes.
 See them all and learn more about life at Western Nevada College on the Student Life page.

-Let's take a look at to get a clearer sense of what Western Nevada College offers and if it might be a good fit for you.
+Let's take a closer look at these factors to get a better idea of what Western Nevada College offers and if it might be a good choice for you.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.